Summary

 You’ve got to take care of yourself in order to care for someone else.
 If you provide care for a seriously ill loved one, learn how it can affect your mental health, and what you can do to help yourself.

-The Yale study also found a link between the SCARED scale event frequency score and predicted quality of life impairments, Prigerson says.
-Caregivers often experienced decreased ability to perform work they normally perform in other roles, and a decrease in healthy social functioning, energy levels and perceptions of their own health.
+Caregivers have a higher risk of depression.
+They also often experience decreased ability to perform work they normally perform in other roles, and a decrease in healthy social functioning, energy levels and perceptions of their own health.

 Caregiving and anxiety

 Many caregivers experience anxiety, often related to money, health problems and family relationships.
-In cases of generalized anxiety disorder (GAD), those worries can start to interfere with everyday functioning, according to Today’s Caregiver magazine.
+In cases of generalized anxiety disorder (GAD), those worries can start to interfere with everyday functioning..
 People with GAD often complain of insomnia and an inability to concentrate.
-And, caregivers report more feelings of anxiety than noncaregivers, according to Alzheimer Solutions.

 Caregiving and chronic stress